sebastian-zieba/PACMAN/docs/source/installation.rst

 With these steps, we created a conda environment called ``pacman`` and installed ``PACMAN`` and its dependencies there.
 We also installed the code in the edit mode with ``-e``, giving you the option to edit the source code.

-.. note:: In this example, the conda environment was initialized with python v3.11.
-PACMAN was tested with python v3.11 to v3.13 on linux and v3.11 on Windows, so it is up to the user which version to use.
-Python 3.7 reached end of life in `June 2023 <https://devguide.python.org/versions/>`_.
-We therefore stopped supporting it.
+.. note:: In this example, the conda environment uses Python 3.11.
+PACMAN v0.5.0 has been tested with Python 3.11, 3.12, and 3.13 on Linux, macOS, and Windows through GitHub Actions.
+We recommend Python 3.11 for the most conservative installation.

 .. note:: ``pip install -e .`` will only install the necessary dependencies.
 If you also want to install the dependencies to run the tests (using pytest) or work on the docs, you have to use the ``[test]`` or ``[docs]`` arguments respectively after ``pip install -e .``.
 See `Test Your Installation <https://pacmandocs.readthedocs.io/en/latest/installation.html#test-your-installation>`_ for an example.